endelofaustin/kennyhogginsgame/ROADMAP.md

  * Advance soundtrack preview
  * Build / complete the map editor

 PHASE 6:
  * Do a crap-ton of maps / design work
  * Build out the final content

 PHASE 7:
+ * Fix all the bugs
  * Continuous integration / continuous delivery is not going to happen so skip this phase

 PHASE 8:
  * Distribution method - Github, ?
+ * Become influencers
+ * Go viral on Github

 PHASE 9:
  * Go multiplatform - PS6, XBox BE, Android and IOS, SNES cart